ewang58/ML-Fibre-Regression/README.md

 ![SVR 4](Image/SVR 4.png)

-Instead, we can increase the dimensionality by adding a z axis, then we are able to apply an hyperplane in between the sets:
+Instead, we can increase the dimensionality by adding a z axis, thereby, we are able to apply an hyperplane in between the two sets:

 ![Screen Shot 2022-03-08 at 11.01.47 PM](Image/SVR 5.png)